Solving PDEs on Unknown Manifolds with Machine Learning: GPDM algorithm for manifolds with boundaries

 \section{GPDM algorithm for manifolds with boundaries}

 In this appendix, we give a brief overview of ghost point diffusion maps (GPDM) to construct the matrix $\mathbf{L}_\epsilon$ for manifolds with Dirichlet boundary conditions.
-As mentioned in \cite{cl:06,harlim:18,gh:18,jiang2020ghost}, the asymptotic expansion (\ref{integralop1}) in standard DM approaches is not valid near the boundary of the manifold.
-One way to overcome this boundary issue is the GPDM approach introduced in \cite {jiang2020ghost}.
-This approach extends the classical ghost point method \cite{leveque2007finite} to solve elliptic and parabolic PDEs on unknown manifolds with boundary conditions \cite{jiang2020ghost,yan2021kernel}.
-The GPDM approach can be summarized as follows (see \cite{jiang2020ghost,yan2021kernel} for details).
+As mentioned in \cite{cl:06,harlim:18,gh:18,jiang2023ghost}, the asymptotic expansion (\ref{integralop1}) in standard DM approaches is not valid near the boundary of the manifold.
+One way to overcome this boundary issue is the GPDM approach introduced in \cite {jiang2023ghost}.
+This approach extends the classical ghost point method \cite{leveque2007finite} to solve elliptic and parabolic PDEs on unknown manifolds with boundary conditions \cite{jiang2023ghost,yan2021kernel}.
+The GPDM approach can be summarized as follows (see \cite{jiang2023ghost,yan2021kernel} for details).

-\begin{enumerate} \item \textbf{Estimation of normal vectors at boundary points }(see details in Section 2.2 and Appendix A of \cite{yan2021kernel})\textbf{:} Assume the normal vector $\boldsymbol{\nu }$ is unknown and it will be numerically estimated.
-For well-sampled data, where data points are well-ordered along intrinsic coordinates, one can identify $\tilde{ \boldsymbol{\nu }}$ as the tangent line approximation to $\boldsymbol{\nu }$ .
-The error is $|\boldsymbol{\nu }-\boldsymbol{\tilde{\nu}}|=O(h)$, where the parameter $h$ denotes the distance between consecutive ghost points (see Fig.~1(b) in \cite{yan2021kernel} for a geometric illustration).
-For randomly sampled data, one can use the kernel method to estimate $ \boldsymbol{\tilde{\nu}}$ and the error is $|\boldsymbol{\nu }-\boldsymbol{ \tilde{\nu}}|=O(\sqrt{\epsilon })$ (see Fig.~1(c) in \cite{yan2021kernel} for a geometric illustration and Appendix~A in \cite{yan2021kernel} for the detailed discussion).
+\textbf{Estimation of normal vectors at boundary points }(see details in Section 2.2 and Appendix A of \cite{yan2021kernel})\textbf{:} Assume the true normal vector $\boldsymbol{\nu }$ is unknown and it will be numerically estimated.
+For well-sampled data, where data points are well-ordered along intrinsic coordinates, one can identify the estimated $\tilde{ \boldsymbol{\nu }}$ as the secant line approximation to $\boldsymbol{\nu }$ .
+The error is $|\boldsymbol{\nu }-\boldsymbol{\tilde{\nu}}|=\mathcal{O}(h)$, where the parameter $h$ denotes the distance between consecutive ghost points (see Fig.~1(b) in \cite{yan2021kernel} for a geometric illustration).
+For randomly sampled data, one can use the kernel method to estimate $ \boldsymbol{\tilde{\nu}}$ and the error is $|\boldsymbol{\nu }-\boldsymbol{ \tilde{\nu}}|=\mathcal{O}(\sqrt{\epsilon })$ (see Fig.~1(c) in \cite{yan2021kernel} for a geometric illustration and Appendix~A in \cite{yan2021kernel} for a detailed discussion).